Mentoring - How to Apply

 To be eligible to apply for the Mentoring Programme, you will meet the following criteria:

-- You are available on Wednesday 4 December 2019 for the Playwriting Programme Induction Day.
-If you are unable to make this date, please contact us via email@example.com before making your application
+- You are available on Friday 4 December 2020 for the Playwriting Programme Induction Day.
+If you are unable to make this date, please let us know via email@example.com.

 - You are not a student in full-time formal education (16 hours or more per week) at the start of the Mentoring Programme.
-Applications may be considered from individuals who are undertaking a part-time course of study
+Applications may be considered from individuals who are undertaking a part-time course of study.
+However, this will depend on how it relates to your course.

-As they are currently underrepresented, we strive to increase applications and representation within our Programmes from playwrights:
+Because they are currently underrepresented, we strive to increase applications from and representation within our Programmes from playwrights:

 - Based outside the central belt of Scotland